mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 continued in open source.
 And then when I went back to freelancing and then eventually consulting, it was something that I just kind of like already had an expertise in.
 Right.
-I guess we'll talk about party corgi later, but like the whole like open source community.
+I guess we'll talk about Party Corgi later, but like the whole like open source community.
 And how do you deal with PRS and how do you deal with the community at large and.
 What do you decide to work on and how do, what do you tell to what people to get everything, to move forward in a way that is